Murphy Knives

 Murphy Knives also made about one hundred knives a year of a lesser known model called the Clause Combat knife.
 This knife was unmarked and similar to the Murphy Combat knife with a narrower blade.
-These Clause Combat knives were made from left-over parts from Murphy Combat knives between 1942 and 1949 by Mr. Clause, a neighbor of the Murphy's in Oregon.
+These Clause Combat knives were made from left-over parts from Murphy Combat knives between 1942 and 1949 by Mr. Clause, a neighbor of the Murphys in Oregon.

 A cased commemorative copy of the Murphy Combat knife, with an etched blade, was issued by John Ek Knives out of Richmond, Virginia in the early 1990s but due to the etching is distinguishable from the originals.

 Dave Murphy has produced a number of knives in small series or individually.